delight-dev/delight-dev.github.io/Documentation/Tutorials/Quick Start.md

 ![](awesome.png)

-For more information check out the [documentation](Docs.html).
-A good start would be checking [Creating a Main Menu](Creating a Main Menu.html) for a practical introduction and [Basic Overview](Basic Overview.html).
+Check out the [Tutorials](Tutorials) and get started creating some awesome UI components.